What is Nutritional Healing?

 Those who practice this technique believe that strategic eating, as well as abstaining from some foods, can reverse many ailments.
 One tenet of nutritional healing is that keeping your immune system healthy and robust, via proper nutrition as well as lifestyle choices.
 It will allow your body to fight disease and keep you healthy.

 Because health is greater than just the absence of any disease, nutritional healing also focuses on proper eating to support emotional and spiritual health, as well.
-Nutrition provides you with the energy you need to enjoy and take part in your life, helps to regulate your hormones effectively, and enables you to balance the many needs of your body with the food you take in.

 To fully understand the link between diet and health, we can look to comprehensive research on the relationship between nutrition and the development of the disease.
 Longitudinal research conducted in Chine helps us to understand the influence diet has on disease prevention.
 (Source)